 The nearest car park is located in the Grand Arcade shopping centre (Corn Exchange Street, Cambridge CB2 3QF).

-Other central car parks include Queen Anne Terrace Car Park (Gonville Pl, CB1 1ND) and Park Street Car Park (Park St, CB5 8AS).
+Other central car parks include Queen Anne Terrace Car Park (Gonville Pl, CB1 1ND)

 There is very limited on-street parking in Cambridge and almost no free on-street parking within at least a mile of the city centre.